ruisi-su/concrete_dep/README.md

-# Multimodal Grammar Induction
+# Concrete Dependency Induction

-This repo adds visual priors to the lexicalized-pcfg.
-The original repo for the lpcfg model is https://github.com/neulab/neural-lpcfg.
+This is the implementation for the paper _Dependency Induction Through the Lens of Visual Perception_.
+We implemented based on the lpcfg [Lexicalized-PCFG](https://github.com/neulab/neural-lpcfg).

 # Preprocess